obi-ontology/obi-legacy-svn/releases/2011-07-20/doc/readme.txt

 		externalDerived.owl
 		inferred-superclasses.owl
 		obi.owl
+	    (For duplicated name of imported ontologies, pick the second one.)

 	  The URL is http://purl.obolibrary.org/obo/obi/merged-obi.owl.
 Saving format is RDF/XML.
 Need save twice, and removed those ontologies you don't want to change although they will be modified anyway.
-In this case, delete the files and check out from SVN again to avoid conflict.
+In this case, delete the files and check out from SVN again.
-	  (For duplicated name of imported ontologies, pick the second one.)
-Hermit 1.3.3 Reasoning took 194 sec.

-Modifiy the meta-data of merged owl file based on previous released OBI owl one - can be done after clean up subclasses
+12. Open merged-obi.owl and reasoning using Hermit 1.3.4, reasoning took 185 sec.
+The merge owl is consistent.

-Modification need to make on the merged owl file
+Some modifications need to make on the merged owl file
 -------------------------------------------------------------------------
 # Check out files to the Linux server:
-svn co http://obi.svn.sourceforge.net/svnroot/obi/releases/2011-04-20/ ~/obi/releases/
+svn co http://obi.svn.sourceforge.net/svnroot/obi/releases/2011-07-20/ ~/obi/releases/

-12. Clean subclasses: Inferred parent classes of some classes are the subclass of their asserted ones.
+13. Clean subclasses: Inferred parent classes of some classes are the subclass of their asserted ones.
 In this case, the classes need to be removed from their asserted parents

 # Run Lisp script, current this command does not work, some functions are missing